sankBalde/portfolio/website_react/docs/development/getting-started.md

 # Getting Started

-This guide will help you set up your development environment for bjornmelin-platform-io.
+This guide will help you set up your development environment for abdoulaye-platform-io.

 ## Prerequisites